cisagov/ScubaGoggles/README.md

 Many of the these controls can be scoped down to the organizational unit level.
 We recommend [creating a new organization unit](https://support.google.com/a/answer/182537?hl=en#:~:text=An%20organizational%20unit%20is%20simply,level%20(parent)%20organizational%20unit) and applying these controls just to that new organizational unit for testing.
 Rerun ScubaGoggles after you've saved your configuration changes to see if the policy requirement is met.

 ## Getting started

+> [!IMPORTANT]
+> Use of this tool requires access to an internet browser for initial setup and to view the html report output.

 ### Downloading the Latest Release
 To download ScubaGoggles: